kyma-incubator/documentation-component/README.md

     The `renderEngines` property is required (require is only one property in array) and contains render engines for component.
 For more information on what render engine is, read the [Render engine characteristic](./docs/props/render-engine.md) document.

   - **plugins?: Plugins**

     The `plugins` property is optional and contains plugins for component.
 For more information on what plugin is, read the [Plugin characteristic](./docs/props/plugin.md) document.

+### SubComponents

+The list of components available in the `documentation-component` includes:

+  - **Provider**

+    The `sources` property is required and contains sources for component.
+For more information on what render engine is, read the [Sources characteristic](./docs/props/sources.md) document.

+  - **Content**

+    The `renderEngines` property is required (require is only one property in array) and contains render engines for component.
+For more information on what render engine is, read the [Render engine characteristic](./docs/props/render-engine.md) document.

+  - **SourceTypes**

+    The `plugins` property is optional and contains plugins for component.
+For more information on what plugin is, read the [Plugin characteristic](./docs/props/plugin.md) document.